Meet our staff and board. We are honored to work with and on behalf of our clients who are fighting for dignity in their work.

 Cheryl joined WJCNY in 2000 and is the Survivor Services Director.
 She has over 25 years of experience working with survivors of domestic and sexual violence.
 She earned her Bachelor of Sciences in Psychology from Elmira College in 1993, with additional studies in Early Childhood Development and Human Services.
 Cheryl grew up in a household where both of her parents were low-wage workers in the domestic, mining, and transportation industries.
 Her dad was also a union member, and his involvement in the union and justice in the workplace was often the topic of conversation at the dinner table.
 Cheryl’s life work focuses on the safety, health, and rights of women to live free of all forms of violence at home and in the workplace.
 Cheryl enjoys gardening, dancing, and spending time with family.
 You can reach her at (585) 325-3050 x 2004 or cgee(at)wjcny.org.

-Cristian joined WJCNY in 2017 as a Worker Rights Advocate in our Kingston office.
-He received his Bachelor of Arts at SUNY Plattsburgh and brings trainings, education, and outreach to farmworkers on farms and in communities across New York State.
-He also helps connect workers to our other programs and legal services.
+Cristian joined WJCNY in 2017 as a Worker Rights Advocate in our Kingston office and is now a Paralegal.
+He received his Bachelor of Arts at SUNY Plattsburgh.
+Crisitan helps connect workers to our programs and legal services and provides legal education to workers.
 An immigrant, Cristian also has experience in low-wage positions in education, hospitality, construction, and food distribution.
-As an advocate for workers’ rights, Cristian is unrelenting in making sure the work of the workplace justice team - legal education on workplace rights, administrative legal assistance, and outreach to vulnerable populations - is done with a profound cultural humility.
+As an advocate for workers’ rights, Cristian is unrelenting in making sure the work of the workplace justice team is done with a profound cultural humility.
 You can reach him at (845) 331-6615 x 1005 or cavila(at)wjcny.org.

 David, Senior Immigration Attorney, joined WJCNY in 2010.
 Since 2015, he has pursued immigration remedies primarily for victims of domestic violence, sexual assault, and human trafficking.
 Prior to focusing on immigration, David represented agricultural and other low-wage workers in Federal Court for cases of wage theft, employment discrimination, and human trafficking.
 He received his Bachelor of Arts in History from the University of Massachusetts Amherst, a Master of Education from Lesley University and his Juris Doctor from the University of Connecticut School of Law.
 Previously, David worked at the Legal Aid Society of Rochester in the Housing Unit and as the Medical/Legal Partnership attorney; and as a law clerk with the Appellate Court of Connecticut.
 Bilingual, he has taught ESOL in Spain and New York City as well as Spanish to middle school students.
 He can be reached at (585) 325-3050 x 2008 or dirving(at)wjcny.org.